MathurUtkarsh/Dog-Cat-Classification-App/README.md

 You can find all requirments in requirments.txt file.
 It's important that you should first download or have all of them.

+Architecture :
+ I have created this project for public contribution so as of now I had added only One Convolutional Layer.

+ I welcome contrbutors to visit this repo and make updation in architecture and any contribution helpful is accepted.